Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Simulations

 \subsubsection{Detection}

 In Fig. \ref{fig; ROC}. the receiver operating characteristics (ROC) curves of the proposed methods: GIC, GM-GIC, and OMP, are presented and compared with those of the methods \ref{M; l2}-\ref{M; BDD}.
-The simulations were conducted on the IEEE-30 bus system with an attack on four state variables, $K_a=4$, where the attack norm is normalized to $\lvert\lvert\avec\rvert\rvert=0.05 K_{\avec}$.
+The simulations were conducted on the IEEE-30 bus test case with an attack on four state variables, $K_a=4$, where the attack norm is normalized to $\lvert\lvert\avec\rvert\rvert=0.05 K_{\avec}$.
 The loads scaling variation in \eqref{eq; load t+1} is set to $\sigma_{s}^2=0.05$.
 This figure shows that the detection performance of the proposed low-complexity methods, GM-GIC, and OMP, converges to the performance of the optimal GIC method.
 Furthermore, the proposed GIC, GM-GIC, and OMP methods provide a higher detection probability for any chosen false alarm rate, when compared to the previous methods.
-It should be noted that the sparse $\ell_2$ and $\ell_1$ methods were developed based on models with multiple time measurements and where the sparsity pattern of the attack is over both the time and the bus domains, while in the considered model only two time samples are provided.
+It should be noted that the sparse $\ell_2$ and $\ell_1$ methods were developed based on models with multiple time measurements and where the sparsity pattern of the attack is defined over both the time and the bus domains.
+This is in contrast with the considered model, in which only two time samples are provided and where the attack is only sparse in the bus domain.
 Finally, as expected from Subsection \ref{sec; sub; unobservable FDI attacks}, the BDD method cannot detect unobservable FDI attacks and is no better than flipping a coin.